Tissue-type immune response in Arabidopsis, bean, tomato, and sugarcane

-Molecular and genetic mechanisms underlying the colonization of leafy vegetables by human bacterial pathogens
+Molecular and genetic mechanisms of human bacterial pathogens colonization of edible leaves

 Collaborators: Shlomo Sela (The Volcani Center), Michael McClelland (UC Irvine), and Richard Michelmore (UC Davis)